gmanthenoxus/gmanthenoxus.github.io/docs/_hobbies/anime.md

 color: "#FF6B9D"
 description: "Where storytelling meets artistry.
 My journey through Japanese animation and the tech projects it inspires."

+# Rotating Quotes
+quotes:
+  - text: "The world is not beautiful, therefore it is."
+    author: "Kino's Journey"
+  - text: "People die when they are killed...
+That's the way it should be."
+    author: "Shirou Emiya, Fate/stay night"
+  - text: "I am not alone.
+I can hear them...
+I can hear everyone's voices...
+I can sense everyone's feelings...
+I am not alone...
+Everyone's feelings...
+They support me...
+They are what give me the will to stand and fight!"
+    author: "Natsu Dragneel, Fairy Tail"
+  - text: "The fake is of far greater value.
+In its deliberate attempt to be real, it's more real than the real thing."
+    author: "Kaiki Deishuu, Monogatari Series"

 # Live Statistics Dashboard
 stats:
   - value: "500+"